 You feel it coming.
 The swell beneath your feet.
 The steady rise of the instruments and vocalists building and building.
 You wait for it.
 Wait for it.
-And finally, the sonic crescendo hits you like an ocean wave hits the shore.
+And then finally - the sonic crescendo hits you like an ocean wave hits the shore.

 Your heart is stirred.
-Your thoughts are distracted.
+Your mind is distracted.

 You know it's coming.
 These words you've sung before.
 You think on the glory of God and the splendor of His Majesty.
-You consider what He has done for you.
+You consider what He’s done for you.
 The words paint a vivid picture in your head.